 1. All symbols are to be sized at least 72cm high for physical signage/labels and at least APX2.2 for use on electronic displays.

-2. All symbols are to be prominently placed, and placed so that posted personnel do not obscure them as they perform their duties.
+2. All symbols are to be prominently placed such that personnel do not obscure them as they perform their duties.

-3. All labels/signage will use a fluorescent or other photoreactive pigment of hexadecimal color #E43B44 for the outline.
+3. All labels/signage will use a strongly photoreactive pigment of hexadecimal color #E43B44 for the outline.
 All electronic versions will use the aforementioned hex color for their outlines as well.